Hill Dems vow to probe Price's private flights

 - Price has been a strong critic of government spending

-Washington (CNN)Democrats say they are planning to look into a report about Health and Human Services Secretary Tom Price taking five work-related trips on private jets last week.
+Washington (CNN)Democrats say they are planning to look into a report about Health and Human Services Secretary Tom Price taking five work-related trips on private jets last week, costing taxpayers tens of thousands of dollars more than had he flown commercial.

-Politico on Tuesday reported that Price -- who has vowed to cut wasteful spending in his agency -- traveled to a resort in Maine where he was part of a discussion with a health care industry CEO, as well as community health centers in New Hampshire and Pennsylvania.
-The flights cost tens of thousands of dollars more than had he flown commercial, according to the report.
+Price -- who has vowed to cut wasteful spending in his agency -- traveled to a resort in Maine where he was part of a discussion with a health care industry CEO, as well as community health centers in New Hampshire and Pennsylvania.

+The flights were first reported by Politico.
+Charmaine Yoest, the assistant secretary for public affairs, confirmed to CNN that the money for the trips came out of the HHS's budget.

 "I would remind Secretary Price that taxpayer funds are not meant to be used as a jet-setting slush fund," Rep. Frank Pallone, Jr., the top Democrat on the House energy and commerce panel, said in a statement Wednesday.
 "There is no reason to be regularly chartering private flights at the taxpayers' expense between commercially serviced routes such Washington, D.C. to Philadelphia."

 He said Democrats plan to ask the HHS inspector general to review Price's travel.
+The IG's office has not received an official request from the Hill but it will likely open an inquiry once they receive the official request from members of Congress, the office told CNN.

 Price's travel itinerary included private jets that charter operators estimated would cost at least $60,000, according to Politico.